-The proposed Special Agreements and Programs budget totals \$3,080,484 for 2023, a decrease of \$804,816 or 20.7% below the expenditure level adopted for 2022
+The proposed Special Agreements and Programs budget totals \$3,200,021 for 2023, a decrease of \$685,279 or 17.6% below the expenditure level adopted for 2022

-- The cost of maintenance of West Branch Reservoir is anticipated to decrease significantly for 2023, being slightly offset by increase in Lock Box Fee. - Dues & Memberships, Legal Services, Collection Services are expected to decrease based on historical trends.
+- The cost of maintenance of West Branch Reservoir is anticipated to decrease significantly for 2023, being slightly offset by increase in Lock Box Fee. - Dues & Memberships, Legal Services, Collection Services are expected to decrease based on historical trends. - Meter Services are expected to increase based on the finding of a new pilot program for automated meter reading.